D04: The Role of a Lietime

 HEAD WRITER: Okay, you want to write a movie that people go see to relax?

-OVERTHINKING WRITER: Yeah, you're trying to get a bunch of people to just go to it
+OVERTHINKING WRITER: Yeah, you're trying to get a bunch of people to just go to the…

 WRITER 4: What, you want everyone to go to it?

-OVERTHINKING WRITER: Family-friendly!
+OVERTHINKING WRITER: [laughing] Family-friendly!

-WRITER WITH A BROKEN LEG: We're trying to win B'Boskars over here.
+BROKEN-LEG WRITER: We're trying to win B'Boskars over here.

 SHAE: Wouldn't you all rather just sell out and make a bunch of kroon?